nidhi-155/gone-gourmet/README.md

 - `start-gone-gourmet.bat`: This script starts both the backend and frontend.
 To run it, navigate to the project directory in the command prompt and type `start-gone-gourmet.bat`.

 Please note that these scripts assume that you have Node.js and npm installed and that your `package.json` files are located in the `backend` and `frontend` directories.
+The project also requires postgresql DB and assumes that the appropriate table is available to fetch data.